Burnsedia/burnsedia.github.io/src/content/blog/the-indie-developer-stack-2025.md

 - Build APIs fast
 - Create modern, reactive frontends
 - Handle mobile apps with one codebase
-- Deploy cheap and scale when needed
+- Deploy low-cost and scale when needed
 After years of trial and error, I landed on this:
 **Django + Vue + Astro + Flutter.**